AriaGomes/dodge-game/README.md

 4. source code translated to english
 5. multiplayer mode removed as it didnt work properly
 6. removed the cursor as i didnt like it
+7. removed back button as only one start option

 ### [play the game :)](https://ariagomes.github.io/dodge-game/)